 As with many other geeks, I decided one night that it was high time I gave Pinterest a try.
-One thing led to another, and I found myself on a search for ways to make pinning quicker and easier, at the end of which I had quite a collection of interesting Pinterest tools with which I could make even better use of Pinterest.
+One thing led to another, and I found myself on a search for ways to learn how to use Pinterest better, and make pinning quicker and easier, at the end of which I had quite a collection of interesting Pinterest tools with which I could make even better use of Pinterest.

 Pinterest Right-Click is a simple and straightforward add-on for Firefox.
 As you’ve probably guessed already, what it does is add a “Pin Image” item to the right-click context menu.
 With Pinterest Right-Click, you can browse the Web, and every time you find an image you wish to pin, simply right-click the image to pin it.

 This works with full-size images, thumbnails, and pretty much any form of image you may encounter.
 Once you click on “Pin Image”, a small window will open with the regular pinning details you need to provide for Pinterest.
 And there you have it, light-speed pinning which is even better than the bookmarklet.